Questions about Mindenhurst

 A subsequent reserved matters planning application was approved in July 2016 and covers vital infrastructure works such as new access points (the northern access roundabout and the new spine road), the village green and the first phase of suitable accessible natural green space (Central SANGS).

 Yes.
-Although the current hybrid planning application remains in place, a reserved matters application (RMA) for each phase of development will be presented to the Council and will be publically consulted upon in respect of all reserved matters.
+Although the current hybrid planning application remains in place, a reserved matters application (RMA) for each phase of development will be presented to the Council and will be publicly consulted upon in respect of all reserved matters.

 The National Planning Policy Framework (NPPF) requires Local Planning Authorities to assess and demonstrate a five-year supply of deliverable sites.
 Surrey Heath Borough Council (SHBC) has developed a Core Strategy to identify the supply of houses to meet demand.